Image sequence into uncompressed 8-bit video

 Command syntax

-- path, name and extension of the input files
+path, name with regex and extension of the input files

 Discussion